A metric is a quantitative measure used to evaluate the performance of the different methods in solving the specific task problem.

 Required metadata fields

-Please make sure that the following fields in the functionality and functionality.info sections in the config file are filled in.
-The metrics component can contain several metric values these are listed in the functionality.info.metrics.
+Please make sure that the following fields in the config file are filled in.
+The metrics component can contain several metric values these are listed in the info.metrics.

 Step 3: Add dependencies